It’s Dangerous to Quit Grains (Sponsored by Kelloggs)

 Screen name (required) says:

-They make no mention lactose-intolerance or celiacs?
+They make no mention of lactose intolerance or coeliac disease?

 • PaleoGirl